 My thesis is that Unity3D may not be suited for beginners.
 Some people argue and say that it is a matter of taste.
 I disagree.
 In my opinion it’s the matter of skills and facts.
 I would like to share some of my observations about Unity3D or actually how it can be misused.
 The following will not be an advanced take on the topic but rather a cover for beginning game developers who want to start with Unity.

-I will present three areas of (lacking) skills which often kill projects in latter development:
+I can see three following areas of (lacking) skills which often kill projects in later development:

 - writing production-ready code - maintainable for a longer time than a month